 Dental Bridges: An Overview

 A dental bridge is a good option to replace several missing teeth.
 As your trusted restorative dentist in Laurel, MD, our doctors are happy to provide you with this service to restore and renew your smile.
 Dental bridges use your remaining teeth to support a bridge.
 They will hold a prosthetic tooth in the place of your missing tooth.
-Often, your dentist will cap the surrounding teeth with dental crowns to provide more support.
+Often, your bridges dentist will cap the surrounding teeth with dental crowns to provide more support.

 Traditional bridges utilize your natural teeth to support them.
-Your dentist will need to prepare anchor teeth on each side of the missing tooth or teeth to make room for the bridge.
+Your dentist will need to prepare anchor teeth on each side of the missing tooth or teeth to make room for the mouth bridge.
 Often, we use dental crowns to help strengthen those teeth.
 A crown takes on the bulk of the weight and pressure from the bridge instead of harming your natural teeth.
-Natural teeth can break down faster and be more susceptible to tooth decay and other problems if they’re supporting a traditional bridge without fortification.
-Traditional bridges can be removable or fixed.
+Natural teeth can break down faster and be more susceptible to tooth decay and other problems if theyre supporting a traditional bridge without fortification.
+Traditional oral bridges can be removable or fixed.

 It does take longer to get an implant-supported bridge.
 The implant procedure is first, and the implants must heal surgically before proceeding.
 The dentist places a temporary restoration to assist you until the final restoration is ready.
 In all types of bridges, we match the color, shape, and size of the artificial teeth so that the restoration fits in seamlessly with your smile.

 Dental bridges can last between five and fifteen years, sometimes longer.
 The longevity of your dental bridge depends largely on your oral hygiene practices.
-If you take good care of your dental bridge and see your dentist regularly, a dental bridge can last a very long time.
+If you take good care of your dental bridge and see your dentist regularly, a dental bridge near you can last a very long time.

 The cost of a dental bridge will depend on the number of missing teeth you have and their location.
 Many types of bridges are also available that use different attachment methods and materials.
 All of these various factors will determine the cost.
 Most dental insurance plans will cover at least some of the cost, but this will ultimately depend on your coverage.
-Our Laurel, MD dentist office accepts and works with many dental insurance plans.
+Our Laurel, MD, dentist office accepts and works with many dental insurance plans.
 Our staff will handle all necessary billing and paperwork.
 Additionally, we offer third-party financing through Care Credit for patients concerned about cost.

 Both dental bridges and dental implants are restorative dentistry options and are excellent methods of replacing your missing tooth.
 Dental implants involve the surgical fusion of a titanium post into your jawbone to restore a fully functional prosthetic tooth.
 A dental bridge is not surgically implanted but a prosthetic that sits in the space and is supported by your surrounding teeth.
 The Laurel Smiles Dental Care team is happy to review both options with you to help determine which will work best for your smile.